 Working professionals in the St. Louis area can puruse this program on a part-time basis.
 Part-time students generally take six credit hours of coursework each semester (fall, spring, and summer) and complete the degree in approximately two years.

 Washington University Undergraduate Students

-If you're a Washington University student who is interested in pursing a Master of Science in Supply Chain Management degree, it is recommended that you contact Nikki Lemley
+If you're a Washington University student who is interested in pursuing a Master of Science in Supply Chain Management degree, it is recommended that you contact the Associate Director of Admissions, Nikki Lemley

 We review each applicant on a number of factors, looking for individuals with strong academic, professional, and extracurricular activities.
 We base our selections on your past performance, quantitative skills, and communication skills.
 To ensure diversity in each entering class, we admit students with various backgrounds, experiences, talents, and interests.